sebgoa/cloudstack-books/en/clients.markdown

-Chef will then configure the machine based on the cookbook passed in the --run-list option, here I setup a simple webserver.
+Chef will then configure the machine based on the cookbook passed in the --run-list option, here I setup a simple web server.
 Note the keypair that I used and the security group.
 I also specify *--no-public-ip* which disables the IP address allocation and association.
 This is specific to the setup of *exoscale* which automatically uses a public IP